 University of Exeter Medical School, Knowledge Spa, Royal Cornwall Hospital, Truro, TR1 3HD

-Emily is a Research Associate at the European Centre for Environment and Human Health (ECEHH).
+Emily is a Research Fellow at the European Centre for Environment and Human Health (ECEHH).
 She has a background in nutrition and is a Registered Dietitian and Anthropometrist.
-Emily's general research interests are food environments and obesity prevention policy, including the health, social, and environmental impacts of global shifts in dietary patterns.
-Emily also has an interest in physical activity and exercise for overweight and obesity, on which she is leading a large Cochrane review update.
+Emily has an interest in sustainable food systems, the health, social and environmental impacts of global shifts in dietary patterns, and in particular the practice of food sourcing and how the consumption of locally produced food affects diet and health.

-Emily holds a PhD from Bond University in Queensland, Australia.
-During this PhD she studied the perceived ‘intrusiveness’ of government-led action to prevent obesity in Australia, and compared stakeholder perspectives to existing ethical frameworks.
+Emily's PhD project explored perceived ‘intrusiveness’ of food-related, government-led action to prevent obesity in Australia and compared stakeholder perspectives to existing ethical frameworks.

 - Sports Nutrition

 - Food, Nutrition and Health